Table of contents

-The colony has a limited amount of food to get it through the winter, so extra mouths are a real burden.
-The amount the colony shrinks is dependent, among other things, on the race of bee.
+The colony has a limited amount of food to get through the winter, so extra mouths are a real burden.
+The amount the colony shrinks is dependent on several things, including the race of bees.
 For example, Carniolans are known for overwintering with small colonies, while Italians go into the cold months with much larger populations.

 On the other hand, it is not unusual to find hives with failed queens in the fall.
 For some reason, a certain number of colonies do not requeen successfully after a summer swarm or supersedure.
 If it happens too late in the year, there is no chance for successful mating, even if a virgin queen can be reared.
-So if your “brood boxes have no eggs and no larvae and almost no honey,” it is time to think of combining.
+So if your “brood boxes have no eggs and no larvae and almost no honey,” it may be time to combine hives.

 In colder parts of the country, an October supersedure queen isn’t good for much.
 If your “supersedure queen can’t mate,” she can only lay unfertilized eggs (drones) and the colony will soon collapse.
 Again, it is time to combine.

 If your queen is “walking around in empty supers,” she is probably just out for a stroll because she doesn’t have a lot to do right now.
 You’re good to go, just make sure you don’t inadvertently lose her, move her, or kill her.
 Expect the unexpected with queens that like to ramble, and be sure to look for them in unexpected places.

 But if your queen is head-down in a cell?
 That doesn’t give me a warm-puppy feeling.
 Queens will often measure the width of a cell with their antenna, but if a queen is content to spend time with her head in a hole, it may be time to combine.